^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Marciafava-Binyamy's disease is rare and is a demyelination of the corpus callosum with chronic alcoholism, as a rule, in men.
+Marchiafava-Bignami disease is rare and is a demyelination of the corpus callosum associated with chronic alcoholism, usually seen in men.

-The nature of the pathology links this disease with the syndrome of osmotic demyelination (formerly called the central pontinus myelolysis), a variant of which this disorder can be.
-With Marciafawa-Binyami disease, excitation and confusion are observed against the background of progressive dementia and signs of frontal disinhibition.
-Some patients recover after a few months; others have convulsions and coma, which can lead to death.
+The nature of the pathology links this disease with osmotic demyelination syndrome (previously called central pontine myelolysis), of which this disorder may be a variant.
+In Marchiafava-Bignami disease, agitation and confusion are observed against a background of progressive dementia and signs of frontal disinhibition.
+Some patients recover after a few months; others experience seizures and coma, which can lead to death.

 You are reporting a typo in the following text: